 She said: "Our president [Zuma] has manipulated the justice system to avoid charges of corruption [in connection with South Africa's 1999 £3.5 billion arms deal with European manufacturers].
 He is fighting every step of the way to avoid surrendering for public scrutiny the documents upon which prosecutors based their decision to withdraw charges against him four years ago."

 Veteran South African liberal journalist Allister Sparks, who spent decades writing in support of black majority rule, despairs about sky-high youth unemployment levels and the collapse of his country's education and health systems.

 He wrote recently: "After 20 years of freedom, the ANC regime has failed to provide even the semblance of a decent education."
 He said schoolchildren and their teachers had been betrayed by "greedy politicians and bureaucrats who have been too preoccupied with sating their own appetites and ambitions to provide an efficient, modern education system".

-Sparks has been forecasting for the past two years that the ANC will fragment into different ideological components, saying: "It will take place incrementally, triggered by catalytic events that will occur at unpredictable intervals."
+Sparks has been forecasting for the past two years that the ANC will fragment into different ideological components.
+"That won't happen suddenly," he has argued.
+"It will take place incrementally, triggered by catalytic events that will occur at unpredictable intervals."